ctlong12/ShapeDrop/README.md

 ### The Implementation

 Each object spawns from the interaction of a UITapGestureRecognizer.
 Each shape is initiated with a UIDynamicAnimator which then have a UIGravityBehavior & UICollisionBehavior added to them.
-Each one of these animated objects are added to the reference view which is then bounded by the frame of the screen.
+Each one of these animated objects are added to the reference view which are then bounded by the frame.
 <br/>
 <br/>